Promoter (genetics): Bidirectional (prokaryotic)

 These pairs of promoters can be positioned in divergent, tandem, and convergent directions.
 They can also be regulated by transcription factors and differ in various features, such as the nucleotide distance between them, the two promoter strengths, etc.

 The most important aspect of two closely spaced promoters is that they will, most likely, interfere with each other.
 Several studies have explored this using both analytical and stochastic models.
 There are also studies that measured gene expression in synthetic genes or from one to a few genes controlled by bidirectional promoters.

 More recently, one study measured most genes controlled by tandem promoters in E. coli.
-In that study, it was measured and then modeled two main forms of interference.
+In that study, two main forms of interference were measured.
 One is when an RNAP is on the downstream promoter, blocking the movement of RNAPs elongating from the upstream promoter.
 The other is when the two promoters are so close that when an RNAP sits on one of the promoters, it blocks any other RNAP from reaching the other promoter.
 These events are possible because the RNAP occupies several nucleotides when bound to the DNA, including in transcription start sites.

 Similar events occur when the promoters are in divergent and convergent formations.
 The possible events also depend on the distance between them.

 Eukaryotic

-Eukaryotic promoters are diverse and can be difficult to characterize, however, recent studies show that they are divided in more than 10 classes.

 Gene promoters are typically located upstream of the gene and can have regulatory elements several kilobases away from the transcriptional start site (enhancers).
 In eukaryotes, the transcriptional complex can cause the DNA to bend back on itself, which allows for placement of regulatory sequences far from the actual site of transcription.
 Eukaryotic RNA-polymerase-II-dependent promoters can contain a TATA box (consensus sequence TATAAA), which is recognized by the general transcription factor TATA-binding protein (TBP); and a B recognition element (BRE), which is recognized by the general transcription factor TFIIB.
 The TATA element and BRE typically are located close to the transcriptional start site (typically within 30 to 40 base pairs).

 Eukaryotic promoter regulatory sequences typically bind proteins called transcription factors that are involved in the formation of the transcriptional complex.
 An example is the E-box (sequence CACGTG), which binds transcription factors in the basic helix-loop-helix (bHLH) family (e.g. BMAL1-Clock, cMyc).
 Some promoters that are targeted by multiple transcription factors might achieve a hyperactive state, leading to increased transcriptional activity.